-Summary: in this tutorial, we introduce you to PL/SQL language.
-We will discuss PL/SQL history, the language elements and the advantages that PL/SQL brings to the Oracle development.
+Summary: in this tutorial, we will introduce you to PL/SQL language and discuss PL/SQL history, the language elements and the advantages that PL/SQL brings to the Oracle development.

 PL/SQL is a Procedural Language (PL) that extends the Structured Query Language (SQL).
 If you have been programming Pascal or Ada, you will find much familiar syntax in PL/SQL.